LunnyM0x/Beetlejuice-theme-for-AO3/README.md

 # Beetlejuice-theme-for-AO3
-First attempt at making a CSS template for AO3, be gentle (?
-I may modify stuff later
+First time making a CSS template for Archive of Our Own, be gentle (?
+I used the AO3 Reversi theme as a base

 🪲HOW TO USE IT🪲